About Southeast Rail Plan

 A brief overview of the project.

 To help develop this Plan, FRA organized a Stakeholder Group, which includes stakeholders from Florida, Georgia, North Carolina, South Carolina, Tennessee, Virginia, and the District of Columbia.
-In addition, West Virginia and Alabama are also following the progress of the study, given their proximity to the region.
-Other audiences and interested parties, such as relevant freight and passenger railroads as well as business and community groups, will also be engaged throughout the process.
+In addition, West Virginia and Alabama also followed the progress of the study, given their proximity to the region.
+Other audiences and interested parties, such as relevant freight and passenger railroads as well as business and community groups, were engaged throughout the process.

 During the first phase of the study’s development, FRA received input from the Stakeholder Group and evaluated potential markets, corridors, ridership, and costs as well as governance and/or institutional options that will ultimately feed into the creation of the Southeast Regional Plan.
 The Stakeholder Group participated in five workshops held across the region between fall 2016 and fall 2017.

 A second phase of the study was launched in fall 2019 to incorporate improvements to the CONNECT model (which serves as the analytical foundation of these types of FRA regional passenger rail planning studies) to reflect more consistent information for demand forecasting.
 A webinar addressing these changes was held for the Stakeholder Group in early spring 2020.
-The project team anticipates presenting the improvements to the CONNECT model and updated draft conceptual passenger rail network at the Southeast Rail Forum in 2020.
-The study is expected to be completed by fall 2020.
+The study was completed in December 2020.